Nish-19/Two_Pass_Assembler_Emulator/README.md

 * Does automatic trace i.e at each step displays the value of PC, SP, reg A, and Reg B
 * Does automatic memory dump, before and after the program to show the state of memory elements.

+## TestCases

+Test cases consists of sample programs written in the simple assembly language.
+There are a total of 10 such programs.
+Test cases are present in the folder cs33testcases.
+The listing and object file obtained after execution from the assembler is also provided.

 ## Compiling and Running
 1) For assembler
 gcc asm.c -o asm